 Logan made sure to seat himself next to Meg at dinner that night, determined to find out more about her.
 But, unlike her sister, she didn't make conversation easily.
 He tried several different topics, but she generally answered with short replies and didn't press him for his own opinion.
 Frustrated, he found himself looking around the table for a distraction.

 His eyes immediately fell upon Veronica.
-She was in conversation with Connor, who was once again sitting next to her.
+She was in conversation with Conner, who was once again sitting next to her.
 The two of them seemed to be getting along rather well, and Logan unconsciously furrowed his brow at the sight of them.
 Talk about putting people under a spell, he thought bitterly.
 It's like no man can resist her.
 Is she sprinkling her potion into our food, or what?

 But his annoyance faded quickly as he watched her, becoming absorbed in her graceful, fluid movement and the easy way she smiled.
 Veronica seemed just as comfortable in a dress and heels as she did in jeans and a t-shirt.
 She'd effortlessly transformed herself into an elegant young woman this evening.
 Like a chameleon, Logan smiled to himself.

 He thought about his own ability to transform; how he cherished his carefully kept low profile with the press.
 It allowed him to travel to all sorts of places with anonymity, a gift that most of his friends had never wanted and didn't understand.
 Everyone else he knew loved being famous, loved having their names in the society pages and their faces in tabloids.
 They didn't know what it was like when practically every moment of your childhood had been captured on film.